Home > Blog > Python >

 Python Operators

 Python is one of the widely used programming languages in today's world.
 It has been used to write large, commercial-style applications, instead of just Banel ones.
-World-class companies that are using Python to develop their application and platform are Google, Facebook, Instagram, Spotify, Quora, Netflix, Dropbox, Industrial Light, magic, Youtube, Google search engine, etc.
+World-class companies that are using Python to develop their application and platforms are Google, Facebook, Instagram, Spotify, Quora, Netflix, Dropbox, Industrial Light, magic, YouTube, Google search engine, etc. In this tutorial, we are going to discuss a concept called “Operators” in the Python programming language.
+Operators are the foundation of any programming language.
+We have different types of operators in Python, such as Arithmetic, Assignment, Logical, Comparison Bitwise, Identity, and membership operators.

-What is an Operator in general?
+What is an Operator in General?

 In general, an operator is defined as a Character used in Mathematics or in Programming to execute a specific function.
 For example, operators are used differently in different fields.
 Let's check out two of the fields here.